5.13. Debugging the compiler¶

 Turn on heavyweight intra-pass sanity-checking within GHC, at Core level.
 (It checks GHC’s sanity, not yours.)

 Turn on linearity checking in GHC.
-Currently, some optimizations in GHC might not preserve linearity and they valid programs might fail Linear Core Lint.
+Currently, some optimizations in GHC might not preserve linearity and there are valid programs that fail Linear Core Lint.
 In the near future, this option will be removed and folded into normal Core Lint.

 Ditto for STG level.